evidenceontology/evidenceontology/README.md

 **LICENSING**

 ECO is released into the public domain under **CC0 1.0 Universal (CC0 1.0)**.
 Anyone is free to copy, modify, or distribute the work, even for commercial purposes, without asking permission.
-Please see **[Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/)** for an easy-to-read description of CC0 1.0 or **[full license text](https://creativecommons.org/publicdomain/zero/1.0/legalcode)** for detailed information.
+Please see **[Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/)** for an easy-to-read description of CC0 1.0 or **[full text](https://creativecommons.org/publicdomain/zero/1.0/legalcode)** for more detailed information.

 ***